Alloy Artifacts

 [Toyota Motor 250mm Adjustable Wrench]

 Fig. 11.
-Toyota Motor 250mm Adjustable Wrench, with Insets for Back Side, Side View, and Construction Detail, ca. 1950s?
+Early Toyota Motor 250mm Adjustable Wrench, with Insets for Back Side, Side View, and Construction Detail, ca. 1950s.

 Fig. 11 shows an early Toyota Motor 250mm adjustable wrench, marked with "Toyota Motor" and the Toyota katakana logo forged into the front, with "250mm Angle Wrench" forged into the back side.

-The front of the wrench has a distinctive raised oval panel between "Motor" and the hanging hole, a feature that identifies the early generation of Toyota wrenches.
+The front of the wrench has a distinctive raised oval panel between "Motor" and the hanging hole, a feature characteristic of the early generations of Toyota wrenches.

 The middle inset shows a close-up of the jaws to illustrate construction details.
 Note the rounded transition at the corner of the fixed jaw and the corresponding inset convex cutaway on the movable jaw.